 Turks and Caicos

-My friends, Donna and Tony, just booked a birthday vacation to Turks and Caicos and knowing them, I can guarantee that they’ll stop off at Da Conch Shack & Rum Bar in Providenciales and try some conch fritters.
+For my clients heading to Turks and Caicos, I suggest that they’ll stop off at Da Conch Shack & Rum Bar in Providenciales and try some conch fritters.

 Who doesn’t love Jerk Chicken?
 First time we tried it was when we stayed at Sandals Negril, many years ago.
 Even when I bought Jerk seasoning and tried it at home, it doesn’t taste the same.
 Must be the pimento wood fire that adds the flavor.
 Reminds me that I need to get back to Jamaica again soon!